Student – Maria Kolmer

-Name of Master’s Programme: MSc in Energy for Smart Cities
+Name of Master’s Programme: MSc Clean Fossil and Alternative Fuels Energy

-Why did you the MSc in Energy for Smart Cities programme?
+Why did you choose the MSc CFAFE programme?

-Is there any special projects or a degree thesis that you are working on at the moment – or have worked on before?
+Is there a special projects or a degree thesis that you are working on at the moment?

 Has the programme atmosphere give you any inspiration for products, services or companies?

 Thanks to the programme’s mobility concept, I’m way more confident at looking for employment in the European job market.
 The unique feature of InnoEnergy is that they are in cooperation with both big industrial partners and start-ups.
 I’ve gotten a change to get to know both environments so I can choose the option I like better.
 I have also enjoyed meeting people from all over the world.
 This international atmosphere, where you are able to meet and discuss the energy challenges of all these different countries/continents, has really broadened my horizons.
 I feel I’m getting a very well rounded education that just would not have been possible somewhere else.